Nest vs. Lyric vs. Ecobee3 vs. Carrier CôrBy - 01/18/2017

 Ecobee also includes remote sensors.
 The sensors measure your indoor temperature and detect activity.
 If you are in your bedroom, the sensors will know.
 Instead of making sure your hallway is the right temperature (old school thermostats), your heating/cooling system will kick-in to obtain the right temperature in your bedroom as the sensors also measure temperature.
 And for those that want to know, the sensors are pet-friendly.
 They work similarly to adding Works with Nest devices to the Nest thermostat.
 However, they are a more cost effective solution.
 Your initial equipment purchase includes one sensor, or you can buy a pack of two for $79.

-If you think you’re not going to need remote sensors for your home (e.g. studio-type apartment), you can go for the less expensive ecobee3 Lite.
-The Lite version has the same smart features as ecobee3 but without the ability to connect with remote sensors.
+If you think remote sensors sound like a waste for your home (e.g. studio-type apartment), you can go for the less expensive ecobee3 Lite.
+The Lite version has the same smart features as ecobee3 but without the ability to connect to remote sensors.
 It also won’t be able to control accessories such as your humidifier, dehumidifier, or ventilator.
-You can pre-order ecobee3 Lite for $169.
-It will be available starting October 31, 2016.
+You can order ecobee3 Lite for $169.

 And finally, ecobee learns.
 To quote a comment from Mikey de ecobee below,

-Ecobee, then Nest, then Lyric.
+In order, Ecobee, then Nest, then Lyric, then Cor.
 What sets Ecobee apart are the remote sensors.
 While Nest can also detect activity, multi-room detection requires the purchase of other smart devices.
 Ecobee can sense presence from any room with a remote sensor, which is easier and more cost effective.

 - Nest Leaf